 This Omeka-based collection site was built by Denise D. Meringolo, Director of Public History at UMBC.
 The materials donated are preserved in partnership with the Maryland Center for History and Culture.
 Visit the site.

 collecting in quarantine

 Launched in response to the COVID-19 pandemic, Collecting in Quarantine is a Maryland Center for History and Culture initiative to document the experience of Marylanders living through this unique moment in history.
 The project includes two calls for materials.
-Through the Letters from the Homefront initiative we are calling on Marylanders to send their personal stories – written accounts and photographs – of how the pandemic is impacting their lives.
+Through the Letters from the Homefront initiative we are calling on Marylanders to send their personal stories – written accounts, photographs, video, or audio – of how the pandemic is impacting their lives.
 Through the Business Unusual initiative, we are asking business employees, owners, customers, passers-by, and neighborhood residents to share photograph how business in Maryland has been anything but usual due to COVID-19.
 Learn more here.